mdozmorov/Aging/data/README.md

 - [Supplementary Data 2](http://www.nature.com/ncomms/2014/141118/ncomms6366/extref/ncomms6366-s3.xlsx) - 2,259 regions correlated with age by methylation on CD14+ monocytes.
 468 of them showed positive correlation with age by methylation, 1,791 were found to be negatively correlated with age.

+### `Slieker`

+Slieker, R., et al. [“Age-Related Accrual of Methylomic Variability Is Linked to Fundamental Ageing Mechanisms.”](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1053-6) Genome Biology 2016 - changes in variability of methylation with age

+- `13059_2016_1053_MOESM2_ESM.xlsx` - Additional file 2: List of validated aVMPs and their genomic location (hg19).
+6366 aVMPs.
+Not separated into increased/decreased

+- `13059_2016_1053_MOESM5_ESM.xlsx`- Additional file 5: Relation between DNA methylation and gene expression in cis.
+1988 cis-aVMPs out of the 6366 aVMPs were associated with gene expression of 1549 genes in cis.

+- `13059_2016_1053_MOESM6_ESM.xlsx` - Additional file 6: Identified aVMRs with nearest protein coding gene.
+160 aVMRs encompassing 527 aVMPs.

+- `13059_2016_1053_MOESM8_ESM.xlsx` - Additional file 8: Relationship between DNA methylation and gene expression in trans.
+Of the total number of 6366 aVMPs, 1816 were associated with expression of 854 coding genes in trans.

 ### `SNPs`